Table of Contents

 Article 7.
 Representation of the Parties

-7.1 A party may be represented by a lawyer or agent provided the name and address of any and all such representatives is communicated, in writing, to the Forum and the Mediator at least three days prior to the first meeting such representative will attend unless otherwise agreed.
+7.1 A party may be represented by a lawyer or agent provided the name and address of any and all such representatives are communicated, in writing, to the Forum and the Mediator at least three days before the first meeting such representative will attend unless otherwise agreed.

 7.2 At least one person from each party must have the authority to settle the dispute.

 8.1 The Mediator shall keep confidential any information disclosed in the course of the mediation including all written material provided to him/her as Mediator.